Improving Health Provision in Mid Wales

 Along with the British Medical Association Cymru Wales (BMA) I held an event in the Senedd in July (2024) in support of their campaign ‘Save our Surgeries’.

-There is a critical need for investment in our healthcare infrastructure and it is of critical importance that we ensure that our surgeries have the resources they need to serve communities across Montgomeryshire effectively.
-Over recent years I have spoken to GP’s locally who have outlined to me directly the pressures they are under, and I am fully aware that many practices do not have the full complement of doctors that are needed to serve the population.
+There is a critical need for investment in our healthcare infrastructure and it is of vital importance that we ensure our surgeries have the resources they need to serve communities across Montgomeryshire effectively.
+Over recent years I have spoken to GPs locally who have outlined to me the pressures they are under, and I am fully aware that many practices do not have the full complement of doctors are needed to serve the population.

 The recruitment of dentists in Montgomeryshire also continues to be difficult.
-I continue to call on the Welsh government to work with the British Dental Association to allow dental practises to increase their number of Welsh NHS patients.
+I repeatedly call on the Welsh Government to work with the British Dental Association to allow dental practices to increase their number of Welsh NHS patients.
 I have also called for the Welsh Government to boost the number of dentists by refunding tuition fees for dentists that work in Wales for five years after their studies.

-There are many residents who are unable to get an appointment to see an NHS dentist, and in the last few months the last full-time NHS dentist in Newtown moved out of the area to work in England.
-I have repeatedly said to the previous Health Minister and now the First Minister the current NHS dentistry contract is not working for dentists, a new contact must be agreed, and that the Welsh Government need to make financial packages available to attract experienced dentists to come and work in rural Wales.
+There are many residents who are unable to get an appointment to see an NHS dentist, and recently the last full-time NHS dentist in Newtown moved out of the area to work in England.
+I have regularly said to the previous Health Minister, and now the First Minister, that the current NHS dentistry contract is not working for dentists.
+A new contact must be agreed, and the Welsh Government need to make financial packages available to attract experienced dentists to come and work in rural Wales.

-I will continue to raise my concerns of both GP and Dentist recruitment with the Welsh Government.
+I will continue to raise my concerns regarding both GP and Dentist recruitment with the Welsh Government.